phpearth/docs/faq/general/email.md

 ---

-Sending emails with PHP can be done with built-in [mail function][mail-function] from the PHP core.
-But building modern contact forms, customize headers, sending HTML emails, SMTP sending, local development, testing emails and other advanced functionalities are sort of a must these days.
+Sending emails with PHP can be done with built-in [mail function][mail-function] available in PHP core.
+Building modern contact forms, customizing headers, sending HTML emails, SMTP sending, local development, testing emails and other advanced functionalities are sort of a must these days.
 That is why using libraries that can help you get up to speed with emailing in PHP is recommended.
 There are many